-RSE lessons are regularly observed by the RSE subject co-ordinator and other members of the SMT.
+RSE lessons are observed by the RSE subject co-ordinator and other members of the SMT.
 Feedback is given.
-Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.
+Pupil engagement and progress are monitored in a variety of ways including pupils self evaluation, and pupil feedback is obtained on a regular basis.